MetPX/sarracenia/doc/sarra-e.rst

 with those arbitrary protocols, or substitute accellerated downloaders to deal with certain types of downloads.
 The download_scp plugin, included with the package, shows the use of the built-in python transfer mechanisms, but the simple use of a binary to accellerate downloads when the file exceeds a threshold size, making that method more efficient.
-Use of another compatible binary, such as BBCP, is also straightforward.
+Use of another compatible binary, such as dd or cp (for local files), scp, BBCP, or wget is also straightforward.